The model theory of metric lattices: pseudofinite partition lattices: Metric Lattices

 \section{Metric Lattices}

 A \emph{semilattice} is a set $L$ equipped with a commutative, associative, idempotent binary operation $+$.
-We can see that this operation defines a partial order $<$ on $L$ by $x<y$ if $x+y=y$.
+We can see that this operation defines a partial order $\leq$ on $L$ by $x\leq y$ if $x+y=y$, and a strict partial order by setting $x<y$ if and only if $x\leq y$ and $x\neq y$.
 This choice of partial order creates what is often referred to as an \emph{upper semilattice} in the literature: when we refer to a partial order on a semilattice, we will always mean this one.
 Further, we will always assume that semilattices are equipped with (unique) elements $0$ and $1$ so that $0+x=x$ and $1+x=1$ for all $x\in L$.

 \begin{defn} A tuple $\cc L =(L, <, +, \cdot, 0, 1)$ a \emph{lattice} if: \begin{enumerate} \item $(L,<)$ is a partially ordered set with a maximal element $1$ and a minimal element $0$; \item $+,\cdot$ are commutative, associative, idempotent binary operations; \item $x\leq y$ if and only if $x+y=y$ if and only if $xy=x$. \end{enumerate} \end{defn}